 2. How can knowing your family history help you lower or address risk of disease?

 Risk is unique for each disease and varies from time to time based on age, lifestyle choices and changes in medical history.
-Your doctor can help personalize a prevention program that is based off your individual risk assessment.
+Your physician can help personalize a prevention program that is based off your individual risk assessment.

 4. What is the best way to gather family medical history?

 Talk to your family members about their health concerns and when they occurred.
 A family gathering is usually a good time to do so.
-The Surgeon General recently named Thanksgiving Day as Family History Day, since many family members are gathered together at the same time.
-It is a great opportunity to talk to your family and learn more about their health history.

 5. Who is responsible for storing family history and what is the best way to store it?